 Creating this materialized view requires complex queries.
 However, by exposing the query result as a materialized view, users can easily obtain the results and use them directly or incorporate them in another query.
 The view is likely to be used in a reporting system or dashboard, and can be updated on a scheduled basis such as weekly.

-Although this example utilizes Azure table storage, many relational database management systems also provide native support for materialized views.
+Although this example uses Azure table storage, many relational database management systems also provide native support for materialized views.

 Related patterns and guidance

 The following patterns and guidance might also be relevant when implementing this pattern:

 - Data Consistency Primer.
 The summary information in a materialized view has to be maintained so that it reflects the underlying data values.
 As the data values change, it might not be practical to update the summary data in real time, and instead you'll have to adopt an eventually consistent approach.
 Summarizes the issues surrounding maintaining consistency over distributed data, and describes the benefits and tradeoffs of different consistency models.

 - Command and Query Responsibility Segregation (CQRS) pattern.
 Use to update the information in a materialized view by responding to events that occur when the underlying data values change.